POWERS CATHOLIC HIGH SCHOOL

 GUIDANCE SERVICES

 Course selection freshman through senior year is one of our primary services.
 We want students to be successful and prepared for their postsecondary endeavors.
 Appropriate placement is the first step toward that goal.
-We start by meeting with each class of students on an individual basis, ensuring that we register them, that their graduation requirements are met.
-Please see the following link which includes the Graduation Requirements & Course List, which your students were given at registration for the current school year.
+We start by meeting with each student on an individual basis, ensuring that they are registered for the appropriate classes and that graduation requirements are met.
+Please see the Graduation Requirements & Course List, which your students were given at registration for the current school year.
 They will be provided with an updated list annually, prior to their registration period.
 Counselors are always available to meet individually with students and/or parents, as the overall wellness of our students is our priority.

 STUDENT SUPPORT PROGRAM

 Students who have academic special needs may be identified for the Powers Academic Student Support (PASS) program.
-Students in the PASS program work to develop strategies to improve organization, time management, self-advocacy skills and effective study strategies, as well as get the accommodations they need to be successful.
+Students in the PASS program work to develop strategies to improve organization, time management, self-advocacy skills and effective study strategies, as well as obtain the accommodations they need to be successful.
 If you have any questions regarding this program, please speak to your student's Guidance Counselor.
-Please see this link to view information regarding PASS.

 CAREER EXPLORATION

 Career exploration is available through the students' online SCOIR account.
-Juniors complete online career exploration tools, as well as employability skills, in their group guidance sessions.
+Juniors are introduced to online career exploration tools in group guidance sessions.
 Sophomores discuss career possibilities individually with their counselors at their individual registration appointments.

 COLLEGE PLACEMENT

-Because almost 100% of our graduates go to college, students and parents can attend group sessions on admission requirements, scholarship and financial aid.
-Seniors will also be able to meet with college admission reps when they visit Powers Catholic (an updated list of college reps is available daily in the Student Bulletin, listed on the PCHS website).
+Because almost 100% of our graduates go to college, students and parents can attend group sessions on admission requirements, scholarships, and financial aid.
+Juniors and seniors are able to meet with college admission reps when they visit Powers Catholic in September and October (an updated list of college reps is available daily in the Student Bulletin, listed on the PCHS website).

 GROUP GUIDANCE

-We want to make the transition to Powers Catholic High School as smooth as possible.
-Beginning with Freshman Orientation (or Transfer Orientation), we try to help with the adjustment.
-In the Life Skills program counselors talk about situations faced by freshmen and sophomores in their school and family life as well as friendships.
-Junior and Senior years focus is college and careers.
+We want to make the transition to Powers Catholic High School as smooth as possible., beginning with Freshman Orientation (or Transfer Orientation).
+Counselors meet with freshmen and sophomores in groups to provide guidance on the topics of academic preparedness, time management, and healthy friendships.
+The focus during junior and senior year is on college and careers.

 RESOURCES

-We have a great deal of resource information that may be found in our office, and you are welcome to stop in during office hours to explore them.
 We are more than happy to meet with our students and families to review any information where assistance may be needed.
-Please call/e-mail the Guidance Counselor that you wish to meet with in order to to schedule an appointment.
-Students are welcome to stop into the Guidance Office and schedule an appointment with their Guidance Counselor and will be seen ASAP if necessary.
+Please call the counselor that you wish to meet with in order to to schedule an appointment.
+Students are welcome to stop into the Guidance Office and schedule an appointment with their counselor, and will be seen ASAP if requested.
 Please refer to the following for Guidance and College Counseling information resources:

 • Student bulletin - this is updated daily and is posted on the PCHS website